sipostudent/Space-Riddle-Brain-Teaser-/README.md

 'PORT', '5000'
 ```

-3. Install all of the prerequisites shown in the requirements.txt file via opening a Command-line interface (CLI) and navigating to the project root or by opening an integrated terminal and entering the following command: :computer:
+3. Install all of the prerequisites shown in the requirements.txt file via opening a Command-line interface (CLI) and navigating to the project root or by opening an integrated terminal and entering the following command:

 ```console
 pip install -r requirements.txt